edavis25/crypto_history_api/README.md

 }
 ```

-At the very least, each service will need to implement these methods individually.
+At the very least, each service will need to implement the methods shown above individually.
+If you mostly follow the InfluxDB setup explained above, you can rely on the `BaseMeasurementService` to fulfill most of the contract.
 If you need more customization, you can override the functions inside the `BaseMeasurementService` as necessary.

 #### 2. Creating the JSON resources
 If you noticed in that last step that we were building resources that didn't exist yet, good eyes.
 Let's do that now.